The Last House on the Left: Contemporary

 Critical response to The Last House on the Left upon its original release was largely centered on its depictions of violence.
-(Note: Numerous critical reviews published throughout the fall of 1972 discounted the film for its graphic content, including ones published in The News-Press, the Lubbock Avalanche-Journal, the Pittsburgh Press, and many others.)
+(Note: Numerous critical reviews published throughout the fall of 1972 discounted the film for its graphic content, including ones published in The News-Press, the Lubbock Avalanche-Journal, and the Pittsburgh Press.)
 Gene Siskel of the Chicago Tribune derided the film, writing: "My objection to The Last House on the Left is not an objection to the graphic representations of violence per se, but to the fact that the movie celebrates violent acts, particularly adult male abuse of young women ...
 I felt a professional obligation to stick around to see if there was any socially redeeming value in the remainder of the movie and found none."
 Howard Thompson of The New York Times wrote that he walked out of the theater during a screening: "When I walked out, after 50 minutes (with 35 to go), one girl had just been dismembered with a machete.
-They had started in on the other with a slow switch blade.
+They had started in on the other with a slow switchblade.
 The party who wrote this sickening tripe and also directed the inept actors is Wes Craven.
 It's at the Penthouse Theater, for anyone interested in paying to see repulsive people and human agony."

 Edward Blank of the Pittsburgh Press called the film a "cheap-jack movie of no discernible merit [...] riddled with awkward, self-conscious performances."
-Roger Ebert gave the film three and a half out of four stars, and described it as "about four times as good as you'd expect".
+Roger Ebert gave the film three and a half out of four stars, and described it as "about four times as good as you'd expect", citing the "almost unbearable dramatic tension" wrought by Craven's direction, the naturalistic acting, the strong dialogue, and the presentation of the violence, which he felt never glamorized the killers' actions.
 The Christian Science Monitor News Service referred to the film as a "desperately sordid melodrama" and a "vulgarized" version of The Virgin Spring, and drew comparisons to Sam Peckinpah's 1971 film Straw Dogs.
 Brian Nelson of The Daily Dispatch deemed it the worst film of the year, writing: "Producer Sean S. Cunningham has somehow managed to make what is possibly 1972's most worthless general release film and, with a sensational and overblown advertising campaign, parlay it into a major moneymaker.
 In doing so, he may be in line for the Cy Dung Award for the movie most offensive to the intelligence of an audience."
 The Lubbock Avalanche-Journals Bill Towery suggested the film should have received an X rating, adding in his review: "Films such as these give the movie ratings system a bad name.
 But if your cup of tea is assault, murder, maiming, revenge, and violence, the movie is going to be perfect."